 Can you change your life at 50?
 Life can change at any age.
 You must decide what is important to you, then make a plan.
 If it is what you truly want and need, you can make it happen.

 The thing that really helped me change my life was journaling.
 Because honestly, I had no flippin’ idea what I wanted.
 I knew I wanted change but I had no idea what that change was.
 For me, I had to write it out to find my purpose, goals and focus.
-I created my own journal and you can grab your FREE mini version of the Mindful Planner here:

 I know it is scary.
 It has probably been a long time since you have had to make life changing decisions.
 For inspiration and know how, seek out others or midlife mentors/coaches that are doing what you want to do.
 Like this couple who quit their jobs and travel full-time, or this couple that house/pet sit around the world and these famous people who started their careers well after turning 50.